Yash1-Pawar/firstRepo/README.md

 # firstRepo

 Add Sahani as well.
-This would be very exciting, we can learn new things and save it in thid repo..
+This would be very exciting, we can learn new things and save it in this repo..